w3f/polkadot-wiki/docs/glossary.md

 In Polkadot governance, bringing a proposal to a vote via referendum.
 Note that this is the British meaning of "tabling", which is different than the US version, which means "to postpone" a measure.

+## Teleport

+Send an asset from an account on one chain to an account on a different chain.
+This occurs by burning an amount on the sending chain and minting an equivalent amount on the destination chain.

+## Transfer

+Send an asset from one account to another.
+This generally refers to transfers that occur only on the same chain.

 ## Transaction